Oliver Twist (2005 film)

 Oliver Twist is a 2005 drama film directed by Roman Polanski.
-The screenplay by Ronald Harwood adapts Charles Dickens’s 1838 novel of the same name.
+The screenplay by Ronald Harwood adapts Charles Dickens's 1838 novel of the same name.
 It is an international co-production of the United Kingdom, the Czech Republic and France.

 The film premiered at the 2005 Toronto International Film Festival on 11 September 2005 before going into limited release in the United States on 23 September.
 It received generally positive reviews from critics, but was a commercial failure.

 Plot

-Nine-year-old orphaned Oliver Twist is taken to the workhouse by the beadle Mr Bumble.
-After daring to ask for more food, Oliver is sold as an apprentice to Mr Sowerberry, a local undertaker, but runs away when Sowerberry’s other apprentice, Noah Claypole, gets Oliver in trouble.
+Nine-year-old orphan Oliver Twist is taken to the workhouse by the beadle Mr Bumble.
+After daring to ask for more food, Oliver is sold as an apprentice to Mr Sowerberry, a local undertaker, but runs away when Sowerberry's other apprentice, Noah Claypole, gets Oliver in trouble.

 Oliver travels a seven-day journey to London where he befriends a young boy named Jack Dawkins, better known as the Artful Dodger, who takes him to join a gang of pickpockets led by the villainous Fagin.
-He also becomes acquainted with Nancy, a former pupil of Fagin’s who is in love with Fagin’s associate, Bill Sikes.
-Dodger and his friend Charley Bates take Oliver out to teach him to pick pockets — it ends in disaster when Oliver is falsely arrested for stealing from Mr. Brownlow.
-However, Mr. Brownlow decides to take Oliver in and care for him when he learns of the boy’s innocence.
+He also becomes acquainted with Nancy, a former pupil of Fagin's who is in love with Fagin's associate, Bill Sikes.
+Dodger and his friend Charley Bates take Oliver out to teach him to pick pockets—it ends in disaster when Oliver is falsely arrested for stealing from Mr Brownlow.
+However, Brownlow decides to take Oliver in and care for him when he learns of the boy's innocence.

 Fagin and Sikes become worried that Oliver will bring down the authorities onto them, so force Nancy to help bring Oliver back.
-To ensure Oliver becomes a criminal, Sikes brings him to rob Mr. Brownlow’s house at gunpoint.
-Oliver is wounded in a shoot-out between Sikes and Mr. Brownlow.
+To ensure Oliver becomes a criminal, Sikes brings him to rob Brownlow's house at gunpoint.
+Oliver is wounded in a shoot-out between Sikes and Brownlow.
 Sikes and Fagin later decide that Oliver knows too much and will likely inform on them.
 Sikes suggests that they kill him, to which Fagin reluctantly agrees.
-Nancy overhears this and manages to inform Mr. Brownlow of Fagin’s plan, keeping Sikes’ name out of it.
+Nancy overhears this and manages to inform Brownlow of Fagin's plan, keeping Sikes' name out of it.
 However, unbeknownst to her, Dodger has been sent by Fagin to spy on her and tells Fagin and Sikes, the latter of whom murders her.

-Nancy’s murder becomes public and the police across the city intend to arrest both Sikes and Fagin, for murder and abduction respectively.
-Sikes’ dog, Bullseye, leads the authorities to the gang’s hide-out.
+Nancy's murder becomes public and the police resolve to arrest both Sikes and Fagin, for murder and abduction respectively.
+Sikes' dog, Bullseye, leads the authorities to the gang's hide-out.
 Sikes uses Oliver as a hostage whilst attempting to escape, but accidentally hangs himself.
-Oliver is brought back to live with Mr. Brownlow and goes to visit Fagin in jail.
-He is sad to see Fagin, who was kind to him, hallucinating and even more devastated to hear that Fagin will be executed for his crimes.
-Oliver and Mr. Brownlow return home to continue their lives, whilst a crowd gather to witness preparations of Fagin’s hanging.
+Oliver is brought back to live with Mr Brownlow and goes to visit Fagin in jail.
+He is sad to see Fagin, who was kind to him, hallucinating, and even more devastated to hear that Fagin will be executed for his crimes.
+Oliver and Brownlow return home to continue their lives, whilst a crowd gathers to witness Fagin's hanging.